Distinguished Navy Cross

-Description of the award
+Description

+Obverse

-The award is a gold Maltese cross.
-At the center is the Philippine Navy seal consisting of a gold-plated Philippine sea lion holding a dagger in its right hand and a Sampaguita in the left, wholly superimposed on an anchor.
-The seal is placed on a navy blue disc surrounded by laurel leaves.
-The ribbon is cornflower in color and has three small white lines at the center.
+The award is a gold Maltese cross with grooves between each arm (i.e. flanges).
+At the center is the Philippine Navy seal consisting of a gold-plated Philippine sea lion holding a dagger in its right hand and a Sampaguita branch in the left, wholly superimposed on an anchor.
+The seal is placed on a navy-blue disc surrounded by laurel leaves.

+Face value-wise, it has a resemblance to the American Navy Cross.

+Reverse

+In an arc, the words "DISTINGUISHED NAVY CROSS" is written; the space inside the arc is reserved for the engraved name of the recipient.